jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-2/index.md

 We can deploy these to AWS using Terraform once again.
 Note that the `document_type` is `Automation` and that we're using templating to set the variables in the document, such as referencing the PerformHealthcheckS3 command document ARN.

-You can see the templated version of the document in Github TODO add link.
+You can see the templated version of the document in [GitHub](https://github.com/jdheyburn/terraform-examples/blob/main/aws-ssm-automation-2/documents/patch_with_healthcheck_template.yml).

 ```hcl
 resource "aws_ssm_document" "patch_with_healthcheck" {